dart-lang/site-www/src/_guides/environment-declarations.md

 $ dart run --define=DEBUG=true -DFLAVOR=free
 ```

-To learn more about specifying environment declarations,
-including for other tools and compilers, see
-[Specifying environment declarations][].
+To learn how to set these declarations with other tools,
+check out the [specifying environment declarations][] section in this guide.
+That section explains the declaration syntax and
+how to specify them on the command line and in IDEs and editors.

 [`dart run`]: /tools/dart-run
 [`dart compile`]: /tools/dart-compile
-[Specifying environment declarations]: #specifying-environment-declarations
+[specifying environment declarations]: #specifying-environment-declarations

 ## Accessing environment declarations